JimDesu/basis-lang/spec.md

 - **Registration time.** A `@ body` or `@! body` block at the source level adds the block to the current frame's registration list.
 The block is registered at the point of execution flow, not at the body's source-level declaration: a `@ body` inside a conditional is registered only if the conditional engages.
 - **Firing order.** At frame retirement (success or failure exit), blocks fire in *reverse registration order*.
 The most-recently-registered block runs first.
 - **Failure-exit filtering.** `@!` blocks fire only when the frame exits via failure ($\Phi$ non-$\epsilon$ at exit). `@` blocks fire on every exit.
 - **No value-attached firing.** Frame-exit hooks are not tied to any value's lifetime; they are tied to the frame's retirement.
 A value that has moved out of the frame (via failure-payload move, etc.) is not in the registration list's responsibility.
+Value-lifetime-tied discharge is the obligation system's province (§10), not the hook discipline's.

 ### F.7 The Single-In-Flight Invariant